Franco Baresi: Coaching career

 On 1 June 2002, Baresi was officially appointed as director of football at Fulham, but tensions between Baresi and then Fulham manager Jean Tigana led to resignation from the club in August.

 He was appointed head coach of Milan's Primavera Under-20 squad.
 In 2006, he was moved by the club to coach the Berretti Under-19 squad, with his former teammate Filippo Galli replacing him at the helm of the Primavera squad.
 He retired from coaching and was replaced by Roberto Bertuzzo.

 Personal life

-Franco Baresi is the younger brother of Internazionale legendary defender Giuseppe Baresi.
+Franco Baresi is the younger brother of Inter Milan legendary defender Giuseppe Baresi.
 As youngsters, both players had tryouts for Inter, but Franco was rejected, and purchased by local rivals Milan.
 As he was the younger player, Franco was initially known as "Baresi 2".
 However, due to Franco's eventual great success and popularity throughout his career, which surpassed even that of his older brother's, Giuseppe later became known as "the other Baresi", despite also achieving notable success.

+In 1981, Baresi suffered from a blood infection that forced him out of play for nearly four months and worsened his health to the point of him needing a wheelchair.
+While in treatment, he participated in a medical research for the disease.

+In August 2025, Baresi had a lung surgery, with a pulmonary nodule removed from his body.
+Then, he began a course of immunotherapy as a means of cancer prevention.